obsidianmd/obsidian-help/en/Getting started/Create your first note.md

 2. In your note, select the text "knowledge base" and press Ctrl+B (or Cmd+B on macOS) to make it bold.

-By default, Obsidian only displays the Markdown syntax for the text under the text cursor.
-If you move your cursor, the syntax disappears and instead you see the formatted text.

 To learn more about how to format your notes using Markdown, refer to [[Format your notes]].

 ## Learn more